times/doctop/README.md

 A jQuery plugin for consuming Google Docs via JSON

-## NOTE ON DOCTOP 2.0.0
+## NOTE ON DOCTOP 1.1.0

-This is a slightly-rewritten version of Doctop that tries to redo the hierarchical infrastructure proposed in 1.0.0.
+This is a somewhat-rewritten version of Doctop that tries to redo the hierarchical infrastructure proposed in 1.0.0.
 It creates a DOM-like tree, wherein headers have `children` objects, containing either more headers or paragraphs.
 Also new are `index` properties on each item, allowing things to be ordered or converted into ordered arrays (times/doctop#6).

-The major version number change is because this breaks backwards compatibility.
+In order to be backwards compatible, use continues as per before.
+To get the new output format, pass `fancyOutput: true` when instantiating.

-Or it might, depending on what I decide when merging to master.
+N.b., Doctop.js 2.0.0 (release date TBC) will use fancyOutput by default.

 ## Getting Started